Best Social Services colleges in New Jersey

 Galloway, NJ

 Stockton University offers 2 Social Services degree programs.
-It's a medium sized, public, four-year university in a midsize suburb.
-In 2022, 136 Social Services students graduated with students earning 83 Bachelor's degrees, and 53 Master's degrees.
+It's a medium sized, public, four-year university in a outlying rural area.
+In 2023, 107 Social Services students graduated with students earning 54 Bachelor's degrees, and 53 Master's degrees.

-Fairleigh Dickinson University-Metropolitan Campus offers 2 Social Services degree programs.
+Fairleigh Dickinson University-Metropolitan Campus offers 3 Social Services degree programs.
 It's a medium sized, private not-for-profit, four-year university in a large suburb.
-In 2022, 47 Social Services students graduated with students earning 47 Master's degrees.
+In 2023, 60 Social Services students graduated with students earning 47 Master's degrees, and 13 Certificates.

 Top schools offering Social Services degrees in New Jersey